Light Therapy (Phototherapy) for Skin Conditions

 - Blisters, especially if you’re fair skinned.

-As with every procedure, there are some risks associated with light therapy.
+As with every procedure, there are some risks associated with Light Therapy.
 Ask your consultant to explain how these apply to you.
-The assessment you had before starting light therapy will have highlighted risks linked to other conditions and medicines you’re taking.
-Your doctor/consultant will also take into account your age and how fair your skin is.
+The assessment you had before starting Light Therapy will have highlighted risks linked to other conditions and medicines you’re taking.
+Your consultant will also take into account your age and how fair your skin is.

 Complications are when problems occur during or after your treatment.

-The risk is higher the more sessions of light therapy you have.
-Because of this, your consultant will always make sure that you receive the least UVB treatment possible to provide a beneficial effect.
+The risk is higher the more sessions of Light Therapy you have.
+Because of this, your consultant will always make sure that you receive the lowest number of UVB treatments possible to provide a beneficial effect.

-Your doctor/consultant may want to monitor you regularly for signs of skin cancer if you’ve had a lot of light therapy.
+Your consultant may want to monitor you regularly for signs of skin cancer if you’ve had a lot of Light Therapy.
 They may also want to check your liver function.